rickithadi/bigduckmusic.com/src/pages/features/2020-12-09-weekly-picks-5th-december-2020.md

 It’s marketable!
 But as the video finds RENE fronting the guerilla stage of DIY bastion Lithe House, there’s a misplaced energy that’s hard to ignore.
 With production so polished and neutered, the song is scrubbed devoid of any sense of rock-star energy sonically or attitude, and certainly nothing close to the indie rock guise she's trying to put on.

-It’s an absolute shame, especially when considering the performance that its burying.
-Here, RENE’s vocals are more than competent, and she shows glimpses of strength in moments (state examples).
-Yet completely unlike the pomp of her heroes or what she could very well try to be (Hayley Williams, beabadoobee for a modern equivalent) she is almost completely obstructed by the track’s lifeless production – in what can only be described as neutered attempts at 1975-esque jangle.
+It’s an absolute shame, especially when considering the potential song that it's burying.
+Here, RENE’s vocals are more than competent, and she shows glimpses of strength in moments like its delightful chorus.
+Yet completely unlike the pomp of her heroes or what she could very well try to be (Hayley Williams, beabadoobee for a modern equivalent) the track’s lifeless production almost completely obstructs her – in what can only be described as neutered attempts at new 1975-esque jangle.

-Rather than allowing her voice to shine through playful abrasion or powerful refrains, the mix plays things absurdly safe, with drums lacking any sort of distinctive dynamics, and glass-like guitars simply gliding along without character, leading to a result that absolutely betrays the genre pools she aspires to be.
-Her voice almost mirrors these choices, all too often too restrained… “Punk rock” and “Alternative” leaning this is not– unless alternative means a Boyce Avenue-like takeover for the next National Day Parade theme song.
+Rather than allowing her voice to shine through playful abrasion, the mix plays things safe, with drums lacking any sort of distinctive dynamics, and glass-like guitars simply gliding along without character.
+Her voice almost mirrors these choices, all too often too restrained for its own good – and it steals energy away from what's meant to be a powerful refrain.
+The supposed youthful energy is thus completely missing, leading to a result that absolutely betrays the genre pools she aspires to be.
+“Punk rock” and “Alternative” leaning this is not – unless alternative means a Boyce Avenue-like pop takeover for the next National Day Parade theme song.
 Singapore would probably like that.
 But even so, [Electrico](https://youtu.be/qdY5k2e-7g4) has done it better.

-Make no mistake – the song is dripping with nice melodies.
-“I can’t get seem to get you off my mind,” she yearns with classic pop harmonies, and with her pleasantly sweet delivery, the song does its best to be a breezy, feel-good pop song dedicated to die-hard past loves.
-But embracing pop wholesale is not a bad thing – and by doubling down on production choices that complement her stylistic preferences, her vocal presence will have more room to shine.
+Make no mistake – there is a great song hidden within Off My Mind, itself dripping with nice melodies and bright guitar licks.
+“I can’t get seem to get you off my mind,” she yearns with classic pop harmonies, and with her pleasantly sweet delivery, the song does its earnest best to be a breezy, feel-good pop song dedicated to die-hard past loves – unfortunately, its sonic attitude is utterly unconvincing.

 With the song finishing with a mild aftertaste, it’s RENE’s still many doses of grit away from touching the punk label.
+Embracing pop wholesale is not a bad thing – by doubling down on production choices that complement her stylistic preferences, her vocal presence will have more room to shine.

 For now, it’s an ambiguity that struggles to linger the right way.
 Pop Punk?
 Punk rock?
 Alternative…?
-Toned down NDP song.
+Toned down NDP for now.

 **Watch the music video to "Off My Mind" [here](https://youtu.be/LmJXZD1XgPE).**

 **Listen to “Off My Mind” here:**

 <iframe src="https://open.spotify.com/embed/track/5F8HnW4WZxwPvxYNeXblLy" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 * **\- by JX Soo & Isaac Yackem**